iranroman/procedural_step_recog/README.md

     ```
     example: `python tools/run_all.py -a sound --cfg auditory-slow-fast/configs/BBN/SLOWFAST_R50.yaml`

     4.5 Aditionally, the last code generates one pickle file with all the features but our approach demands a sequence of numpy files per frame.
-Therefore, ran the next code to split the big file in small portions.
+Therefore, run the next code to split the big file in small portions.

     ```
     python tools/run_all.py -a split -s /path/to/one/pickle/feature/file -o /path/to/output/numpy/many/files -l /path/to/pickle/annotations/file